Sing for Joy!

 Breakfasts: on your own

-Suppers (Wed-Fri): on your own
+Suppers (Tues-Fri): on your own

-Sabbath lunch: haystack potluck
+Sabbath lunch: haystack fellowship meal

-Sabbath supper: potluck (sandwiches, fruit, finger foods)
+Sabbath supper: fellowship meal (sandwiches, fruit, finger foods)

 Housing